docker/docs/get-started/part4.md

 ## Set up your swarm

 A swarm is made up of multiple nodes, which can be either physical or virtual machines.
-The basic concept is simple enough: run `docker swarm init` to make your current machine a manager node, and run `docker swarm join` on other machines to have them join the swarm as a worker.
+The basic concept is simple enough: run `docker swarm init` to enable swarm mode and your current machine a manager, then run `docker swarm join` on other machines to have them join the swarm as a worker.
 Choose a tab below to see how this plays out in various contexts.

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#local">Local VMs (Mac, Linux, Windows 7 and 8)</a></li>